 Table of Contents

-Since any dispute clause is a part of the construction contract, the parties must agree in the contract prior to work that an ADR of some specific method will govern any disputes that arise on the project, and generally, must also waive their right to litigate a dispute in court.
+Since any dispute clause is a part of the construction contract, the parties must agree prior to work that an ADR of some specific method will govern any disputes that arise on the project.
+The clause generally requires the parties to waive their right to litigate a construction dispute in court.

 Finally, though, with any type of construction dispute resolution – whether ADR or litigation – the parties must pay careful attention to how mechanics lien rights may be affected.

 Common Alternative Dispute Resolution methods in construction

 Even the “more efficient” dispute resolution processes can lead to delays, extra costs, negative feelings, etc. Hopefully, a dispute doesn’t get this far.
 But hope isn’t a strategy.
 A well-crafted dispute resolution clause will not only provide for the ability to avoid the escalation of a dispute, but it will also plan for a situation where escalation is unavoidable.
 A dispute resolution clause may require you to use one of these Alternative Dispute Resolution (ADR) methods.